 Try a new strategy to help kids earn money

 If you don’t provide a regular allowance, that's OK.
 Even if you do and want to help your children score some extra cash, try using a commission system.
-The idea is that they earn money for the successful completion of a “job” (e.g. cleaning the kitchen or cleaning the garage) and not a routine chore (e.g. washing the dishes or sweeping the garage floor).
+The idea is that they earn money for the successful completion of a “job” (e.g., cleaning the kitchen or cleaning the garage) and not a routine chore (e.g., washing the dishes or making a bed).

-Earning a weekly commission that’s based on work sets kids up for the real world.
-After all, if you don’t complete your duties at work you don’t get paid.
+Earning weekly cash that’s based on work sets kids up for the real world.
+After all, as an adult, if you don’t complete your duties at work, you don’t get paid.
 And if you don’t get paid you don’t have a way to save for a future purchase.

 Establish a mutual savings goal

 Wondering how you can help your child save money?
 Work together to set reasonable savings goals.
 Yet still allow your children to keep some pocket money.
-Help kids determine how much money they must save from their “paycheck” to meet that goal.
+Help kids determine how much money they must save from their “pay” to meet that goal.
 A goal of saving $10 in a month may seem large to small children, but it’s an easy goal for teens.
-With the 30-Day Kids’ Savings Challenge, children of any age can save more than $100 in a month with very little effort!
+With the 30-Day Kids’ Savings Challenge, children of any age can save more than $100 in a month!

 Also, saving doesn’t have to mean working toward a spending goal.
 Encourage kids to save their money for no other reason than to level up their savings skills.
-Add their money to a dividend-earning account, like LGFCU’s Fat Cat Kids Account or Zard Teen Account.
+Add their money to a dividend-earning account, like a Zard Teen Account.
 This way the Credit Union adds a little extra, which can help them save even more.

 Give your children a chance to earn some and save some cash on their own.
 They will gain patience, discipline and appreciation for the effort it takes to pay for things.
 And that knowledge will offer much more valuable life lessons as they grow older.

 The advice provided is for informational purposes only.